Robustness of longitudinal transmon readout to ionization: Ionization in the longitudinal readout

-In \cref{fig:branch_analysis_1}(a,c) we compare the results of the branch analysis for two different qubit-resonator detunings of (a) $\Delta/2\pi = -2.64$ GHz and (c) -4.34 GHz at a constant dispersive shift $\chi_z / 2 \pi = -12.8$ MHz.
-As expected from the above discussions, the critical photon number can be made larger by increasing the qubit resonator detuning, without affecting the value of $\chi_z$ and thus of the longitudinal coupling $g_z$.
-As discussed in more detail in \cref{sec:readout_performance}, we stress that for a wide range of parameters, the critical photon numbers associated to ionization are well above the number of photons required to do fast readout.
-Increasing the qubit-resonator detuning is thus a valid strategy to increase the ionization threshold for a wide range of transmon parameters.
 To illustrate that this conclusion applies beyond the parameters of \cref{fig:branch_analysis_1}, in \cref{fig:ncrits_v_detuning}(a) we plot the critical photon numbers as a function of the $E_J/E_C$ ratio and qubit-resonator detuning $\Delta = \omega_q - \omega_r$.
-Here, the critical photon numbers are defined as the minimum of the critical photon numbers for the branches $B_{0_t}$ and $B_{1_t}$, i.e.~$n_{\rm{crit}} = \rm{min}\{n_{\rm{crit, 0_t}}, n_{\rm{crit, 1_t}}\}$.
-We observe a diagonal region of low critical photon numbers beginning at $\Delta / 2\pi \approx -2$ GHz for $E_J / E_C = 50$, which persists across all $E_J/E_C$ values, corresponding to a strong resonance between the first and fifth excited state of the transmon, see white dashed line.
-This region of low critical photon number arises due to the constant dispersive shift of the interaction, and is dependent on how far the transmon needs to be ac-Stark shifted in order to cause an accidental degeneracy with a higher state.
+Here, the critical photon numbers are defined as the minimum of the critical photon numbers for the branches $B_{0_t}$ and $B_{1_t}$, i.e.~$n_{\rm{crit}} = \textrm{min}\{n_{\rm{crit, 0_t}}, n_{\rm{crit, 1_t}}\}$.
+We observe a diagonal region of low critical photon numbers beginning at $\Delta / 2\pi \approx -2$ GHz for $E_J / E_C = 50$, which persists across all $E_J/E_C$ values, corresponding to a strong two photon resonance between the first and fifth excited state of the transmon, see white dashed line.
+Indeed, this region of low critical photon number occurs due to the constant dispersive shift of the interaction, and is dependent on how far the transmon needs to be ac-Stark shifted in order to cause an accidental degeneracy with a higher state.
 By increasing the detuning, degeneracies with the computational states can be avoided as the energy difference between the different transmon states modulo the resonator frequency increases, thus pushing the multi-photon transition further away.
 Indeed, the critical photon numbers increase dramatically once the detuning is increased a little past the low critical photon number region.
+The above phenomenon also persists when the junction asymmetry and gate charge are varied, see \cref{fig:ncrits_v_detuning}(b) and (c).
+Once again, the low critical photon number region is due to the same frequency collisions between the first and fifth excited states of the transmon at low photon numbers.

 Finally, \cref{fig:ncrits_v_detuning}(a) illustrates that for any value of $E_J / E_C$, there exists regions where the critical photon numbers are well above the number of photons required for a fast readout.
 As is expected from \cref{fig:branch_analysis_1}(a), if we further increase the detuning between the transmon and the resonator the critical photon numbers increase for all values of $E_J/E_C$.